 FIVE: Add your essential oils.
 I’m using only half-strength in this recipe, because not only are dogs’ skins sensitive, their noses are particularly sensitive to smells and dogs really don’t like strong scents.
 So I’m keeping the amount of essential oils I’m using in this recipe down to a minimum.
 Feel free to omit the essential oils if you prefer, or if your dog is flea-free.

 The essential oils I’m using are lavender and lemon eucalyptus, both which have flea-repelling properties, plus lavender is also soothing for the skin.
 If you want to add different essential oils, make sure that they are not toxic to your dog, and avoid any photosensitive essential oils, such as citrus.

-Please note that neem oil has a very strong scent, but this WILL mellow out once the soap cures!
+Please note that neem oil has a very strong scent, but this WILL mellow out a bit once the soap cures!

 Natural dog soap